Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 <h2 id="why-embedded">1.1 Why <em>'embedded'</em>?</h2>
 Embedded Systems is basically applied electronics.
 Such electronics can't be handed to the customer as it is, it first needs to be integrated, e.g. embedded, in some kind of enclosure, hence the term embedded system.

-For a desktop mouse, the enclosure is made of plastic, and for a surface to air missile the enclosure is made of metal.

 <h1 id="how-is-it-made">2.
 How it is made</h1>
 An embedded system is made of three main elements:

 - <strong>Hardware</strong>: The electronics, like chips, buttons and actuators